 Ireland has loads of amazing hostels (here are my 15 favourites!) and private backpacker hostels dotted around the country.
-There is a huge variety of hostels in Dublin (here’s a post with the best one’s and 20 free things to do in the city), with prices varying depending on location, facilities and type of room wanted.
+There is a huge variety of hostels in Dublin, with prices varying depending on location, facilities and type of room wanted.
 The only catch is…you seriously need to book in advance.
 Especially during the summer, at Christmas and anytime in March close to St Patrick’s Day.

 The cheapest dorm beds in Dublin City include: